qodeinvestments/Swan-Documentation/Systems/QGF/Hypothesis/Readme.md

 ### New approach to group companies based on thier Market Capitalization.
-We used to group companies based on conventional grouping ranges like,
+We used to group companies based on conventional grouping ranges of Market Cap like,

-Market Cap of :
 **Large cap** companies => above 20k Cr
 **Mid cap** companies => 5000 to 20k Cr
 **Small cap** companies => 500 to 5000 Cr